 - A psychiatrist may wish to identify whether or not the patient’s areas of difficulty are physiologically or psychologically based.
 Diagnostic clarity can assist in selecting the appropriate medication.

-- An attorney may refer to assess the presence and/or extent of brain-based damages, permenancy of problems, or to question the legitimancy of the complaints.
+- An attorney may refer to assess the presence and/or extent of brain-based damages, permanency of problems, or to question the legitimacy of the complaints.

 - A pediatrician or school district may refer to help understand why a child is having learning difficulties, attention and focus problems, or to additionally investigate emotional issues.